Macuyiko/cbc-msys2/README.md

 4. `compile-cbc.sh`: Compile CBC with or without OpenBLAS, in shared or static form.
 The former will produce DLLs
 5. `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a statically compiled CBC

-`do-all-*.sh download src build deploydir` can be used to download all prerequisites, inflate them, compile OpenBLAS, compile CBC statically, compile jCBC, compile CBC shared libraries with CBC trunk.
+`do-all-*.sh <src> <build> <deploydir>` can be used to compile OpenBLAS, compile CBC statically, compile jCBC, compile CBC shared libraries with CBC trunk.
 Assumes a Java 7 JDK present.
-Both 64 and 32 bit versions can be compiled (make sure to run under the correspondig MingW version)
+Both 64 and 32 bit versions can be compiled (**important:** make sure to run under the correspondig MingW version and to download and inflate the prequisites first to set up the source folder).

 Make sure compiler tools are installed: